cooper/juno/doc/technical/ts6.md

 # TS6

-This is a description of the TS6 server linking protocol.
+This is a description of the TS6 server linking protocol and [our implementation](#implementation) of it.
 For less technical info on how to use TS6 with juno, see [this document](../ts6.md).

 Based on